 The proposal for a new SPA or modifications to the boundaries or policies of an existing provincially approved SPA may only be initiated by lower-tier or single-tier municipalities as the proponent.
 Such proposals must be undertaken in accordance with the Ministry of Natural Resources and Forestry Technical Guide, Appendix 5 - River and Stream Systems: Flooding Hazard Limit, "Procedures for Approval of New Special Policy Areas (SPAs) and Modifications to Existing SPAs Under the Provincial Policy Statement, 2005 (PPS, 2005), Policy 3.1.3 - Natural Hazards - Special Policy Areas, dated January 2009".
-The policies and boundaries of an SPA are determined through a consultative process between the municipality, TRCA, Ministry of Municipal Affairs (MMA) and the Ministry of Natural Resources and Forestry (MNRF), and implemented through policies and mapping in a municipality's Official Plan and Zoning By-law.
-These site specific SPA policies are used by TRCA staff to inform the standards applied within these areas through TRCA's regulatory permitting responsibilities under Section 28(1) of the Conservation Authorities Act.
+The policies and boundaries of an SPA are determined through a consultative process between the municipality, TRCA, Ministry of Municipal Affairs (MMA) and the Ministry of Natural Resources and Forestry (MNRF), and implemented through policies are used by TRCA staff to inform the standards applied within these areas through TRCA's regulatory permitting responsibilities under Section 28(1) of the Conservation Authorities Act.